scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION implementations have to fulfil the following additional rules, on top of the general syntax rules from {{RFC5652}}:

 - `EncapsulatedContentInfo` sequence:
-   - The `eContentType` field must be set to "id-data".
+   - The `eContentType` field MUST be set to "id-data".
-   - The content of the `eContent` field must be the DER-encoded TRC payload.
+   - The content of the `eContent` field MUST be the DER-encoded TRC payload.
 This has the benefit that the format is backwards compatible with PKCS #7, as described in Section 5.2.1 of {{RFC5652}}.
 - `SignedData` sequence:
    - The `certificates` field MUST be left empty.
 The certificate pool used to verify a TRC update is already specified in the `certificates` field of the predecessor TRC's payload (see also [](#cert)).
    - The `version` field MUST be set to "1".
 This is because SCION uses the "id-data" content type to encapsulate content info, and does not specify any certificate in the `SignedData` sequence (see also Section 5.1 of {{RFC5652}}).